legacysurvey/legacysurvey/pages/dr8/description.rst

 There is also the discrete choice of which model type to use.
 In DR8, six morphological types are used.
-Five of these are used in the `Tractor`_ fitting procedure: point sources, round exponential galaxies with a variable radius ("REX"), deVaucouleurs profiles (elliptical galaxies), exponential profiles (spiral galaxies), and composite profiles that are deVaucouleurs + exponential (with the same source center).
+Five of these are used in the `Tractor`_ fitting procedure: point sources, round exponential galaxies with a variable radius ("REX"), deVaucouleurs ("DEV") profiles (elliptical galaxies), exponential ("EXP") profiles (spiral galaxies), and composite profiles that are deVaucouleurs + exponential (with the same source center).
-The sixth moropholigical type is "DUP," which is set for Gaia sources that are coincident with, and so have been fit by, an extended source.
+The sixth morphological type is "DUP," which is set for Gaia sources that are coincident with, and so have been fit by, an extended source.
 No optical flux is assigned to "DUP" sources, but they are retained to ensure that all Gaia sources appear in the catalogs even if
 `Tractor`_ preferred and fit a different source based on the deeper Legacy Surveys imaging.
 The total numbers of the different morphological types in DR8 are: